Rigelrain/manna-bot/README.md

     messageID: String, // ID of the message of the request (bot-made)
     request: {
         type: String, // request type (allowed types can be set by server)
-        amount: Number, // how much needed
+        amount: Number, // how much needed total
-    },
+        remaining: Number, // how much is left unpledged },
 }
 ```